-McCain has taught at numerous summer festivals including the Austin Chamber Music Festival, Illinois Summer Youth Music (ISYM) and PRIZM International Chamber Music Festival.
-Previous academic faculty positions include Baldwin Wallace Conservatory of Music, Texas Lutheran University, University of the Incarnate Word and Huston-Tillotson University.
+McCain has performed and served on the faculty of numerous summer festivals including the Austin Chamber Music Festival, the Illinois Summer Youth Music, the Gateways Music Festival in Rochester, NY, and the Walled City Music International Piano Festival and Competition in Ireland.
 McCain graduated cum laude from Southern Methodist University.
-She received her Master of Music from Cleveland Institute of Music and completed her Doctoral Studies at the University of Texas at Austin.
+She received her Master of Music from Cleveland Institute of Music and holds a doctoral degree from the University of Texas at Austin.

-Dr. McCain is currently the Coordinator of Keyboard Studies and an Assistant Professor of Piano at the Rudi E. Scheidt School of Music at the University of Memphis and co-artistic director of the Memphis International Piano Festival and Competition.
+Currently, she is Assistant Professor of Piano and Coordinator of Keyboard Studies at the Rudi E. Scheidt School of Music at the University of Memphis.

 Artina McCain is a Yamaha Artist.